Canonicity of Proofs in Constructive Modal Logic: Introduction

-Natural deduction is often considered a satisfactory formalism since it allows to define a more canonical representation of proofs with respect to sequent calculus: derivations in sequent calculus differing for some rules permutations are represented (\textit{via} a standard translation) by the same derivation in natural deduction.
-Moreover, natural deduction provides a one-to-one correspondence between derivations and lambda-terms, as well as between derivations and winning innocent strategies. \footnote{ Note that such a proof equivalence may be considered identifying too many sequent calculus proofs since natural deduction and lambda-calculus are not resource sensitive.
-This means that sequent calculus derivations differing in their number of axioms, therefore in their behavior during cut-elimination, may be translated to the same lambda-term. }
+Natural deduction is often considered a satisfactory formalism since it allows to define a more canonical representation of proofs with respect to sequent calculus: sequent calculus derivations differing because of some rules permutations are represented (\textit{via} a standard translation) by the same natural deduction derivation.
+Moreover, natural deduction provides a one-to-one correspondence between derivations and lambda-terms, called the \emph{Curry-Howard correspondence} \cite{sorensen2006lectures}.

-\paragraph{Constructive Modal Logic} Classical modal logics are obtained by extending \emph{classical logic} with unary operators, called \emph{modalities}, that qualify the truth of a judgment.
+\myparagraph{Constructive Modal Logic} Classical modal logics are obtained by extending \emph{classical logic} with unary operators, called \emph{modalities}, that qualify the truth of a judgment.
 The most used modalities are the $\lbox$ (called \emph{box}) and its dual operator $\ldia$ (called \emph{diamond}) which are usually interpreted as \emph{necessity} and \emph{possibility}.
-According to the interpretation of such modalities, modal logics find applications, for example, in knowledge representation~\cite{knowledgerepresentation}, artificial intelligence~\cite{MEYERAI} and the formula verification of computer programs~\cite{Pnueli77,EmersonC82,Kozen83}.
+According to the interpretation of such modalities, modal logics find applications, for example, in knowledge representation~\cite{knowledgerepresentation}, artificial intelligence~\cite{MEYERAI} and the formal verification of computer programs~\cite{Pnueli77,EmersonC82,Kozen83}.
+The work of Fitch~\cite{fitch:48} initiated the investigation of the proof theory of modal logics extending intuitionistic logic, leading to numerous results on the topic \cite{prawitz:65,heilala2007bidirectional,mend:multimodal,fairtlough1997propositional,kojima2012semantical}.